robertbenson/docker_openai_custom_weather_demo/README.md

 1. modify the content for my use case
 2. make a dockerhub repository `rbenson789/demo_openai_weather`

-The repository on Docker Hub can be pulled and run from a local machine.
+The repository on Docker Hub can be pulled and run on a local machine.

 ```console
 docker pull rbenson789/demo_openai_weather